Securing Redis Client Connections

 Check the stunnel log file to verify that the connection is working properly.
 The log file is created under the root folder within the configuration mentioned above.

 Test the connection to the Redis database from the client machine.
-You can use redis-cli to run commands on the client machine, and the commands will be redirected from the local machine's port 6379 to the RS database endpoint.
+You can use redis-cli to run commands on the client machine, and the commands are redirected from the local machine's port 6379 to the RS database endpoint.
 Note that the connection to the Redis database is done through the local port; do not try to connect directly to the database endpoint.

 TLS version information

 RS fully supports TLS v1.2, but the version of TLS used depends on the connecting Redis client.
-If the client supports TLS v1.2, that version will be used.
+If the client supports TLS v1.2, that version is used.
 If the client does not support TLS v1.2, you may end up using an older TLS version against RS.
 Therefore it is considered best practice to stay current on your client libraries for the most up to date security.

 To set the minimum TLS version that can be used for encrypting the data in transit between a Redis client and a Redis Enterprise cluster, use the REST API or the following rladmin command: